ISSA Nutritionist Study Guide

 Modified Foods

-These are foods that are modified through enhancement, enrichment, or nutrient fortification.
+These foods are modified through enhancement, enrichment, or nutrient fortification.
 This can include calcium-fortified juices, folate enriched bread, and beverages enhanced with energy promoting substances like caffeine and vitamin B complex.

 Conventional Foods

-These are foods that are simple, whole unmodified foods like vegetables and fruits.
+These are simple foods, whole unmodified foods like vegetables and fruits.

 Medical Foods